BernhardWebstudio/ChemWizard/README.md

 ## Functionality
 - complete table with PubChem data
-- translate H & P numbers to their appropriate equivalent numbers
+- translate H & P numbers to their appropriate equivalent sentences

 ### Complete table with PubChem
 Choose a table, which you want to complete and click the appropriate button.